docb/dbRackModules/README.md

 - It is thinner
 - The channels and ranges can be set in the menu.
 - The values stay the same if the range is changed and the values are still in the range.

+### EVA
+An ADSR with built in VCA on 2PH.
+Designed for using with FM Operators.

+### Ratio
+This modules applies a ratio to the incoming V/Oct signal.
+Designed for using with FM Operators.

 ### FLA and FFL
 FLA applies integer arithmetic to a CV signal.